Everything You Need To Know About Food Storage

 I love a hot green tea drink with honey and lemon.
 Oh, it’s so good!
 It really helps soothe a cold.
 Plus, I use honey to make my whole wheat bread.
 And don’t forget whole-wheat toast with honey on it!

 We all know we need oil for salad dressings, cooking, and baking.
 When you think about it, there are so many varieties you can choose from.
 They all serve a different purpose.
-Please store your favorite varieties and rotate, and replace them as needed.
+Please store your favorite varieties, and rotate or replace them as needed.

 6. Saf Instant Yeast

-This is my favorite brand of Instant Yeast, it has never felled me when baking.
+This is my favorite brand of SAF Instant Yeast; it has never failed me when baking.
 Please store your SAF Instant Yeast in the freezer.
 I have some packages that have been in the freezer for at least 5 years.
 They will still work.
 I stock up when I get down to 5 packages.
 I also store Wheat Gluten and Dough Enhancer.

 7. Instant Milk